 The human nose is one of the most underestimated organs we have.
-Exercise your nostrils for a change and appreciate the complex messages carried by the Bay’s breezes.
+Activate your Smelling Superpowers and appreciate the complex messages carried by the Bay’s breezes.
 Our Smell the Bay Adventure will guide you through a little bit of this and a little bit of Scat.

 NATIVE SCENTS: BREATHE IN, BREATHE OUT

 Explore the marshes of the Bay and draw in a variety of fragrant native species.
 Take in the unique smells of Mugwort, California Sagebrush and California Wild Rose.
 You can even create scent station at home and have your family choose their favorites.

 California Sagebrush ( Artemisia californica ) is a bushy plant that is found in the high zone of the marsh.
 The plant’s fine needle-like leaves have a unique smell when crushed or rubbed.
 This plant is sometimes referred to as “cowboy cologne” due to its fragrant foliage.
 Many people associate California Sagebrush with the quintessential smell of California.

 Mugwort ( Artemisia douglasiana ) is a perennial which prefers the partial shade and moisture near creek beds.
 The leaves of this plant have a unique smell when rubbed.
 You can find Mugwort in the upland areas of the marsh above the high tide line.
 The foliage has a sage-like fragrance.
 In addition to its fragrance, this plant provides excellent cover for small animals and seeds for birds to eat.

 California Wild Rose ( Rosa californica) is a shrub with pink, medium-sized flowers that bloom in late spring through summer.
 They are very fragrant.
 Wild Rose attracts pollinators and produces fruits that are a valuable food source for birds and mammals.